m-reza-rahman/jakartaee-azure/iaas/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Select Create a resource -> Compute -> Ubuntu Server [the latest featured stable version in Azure].
+* Enter the resource group as javaee-cafe-group.
+Enter the virtual machine name as javaee-cafe-server.
+Choose password based authentication instead of SSH.
+Enetr

 * Open Eclipse.
 * Do a full build of the javaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.